Town Services Affected by COVID-19

 Water and sewer billing

 Water and sewer customers are urged to pay their bills via credit or debit card online or by telephone.
-The Billing and Collections Office is closed to the public until further notice.
+Appointments are available for cash payments only for customers who have no other way to pay.
+For details and other restrictions, see the news release.
+No other business will be transacted in person.

 - Pay online: www.municipalonlinepayments.com/hillsboroughnc.